-- Students on Academic Warning and Academic Probation must consult with the Academic Support Division prior to selecting their courses for the next academic term and must obtain their academic advisor's approval to register. - As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by the Director of Student Retention and Success and the academic Advisor assigned ror the student to encourage academic growth and result in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades.
+- Students on Academic Warning and Academic Probation must consult with the Academic Support Unit prior to selecting their courses for the next academic term and must obtain their academic advisor's approval to register. - As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by the Dean of Student Affairs and the senior academic Advisor and support coordinator who will guide and support the student in order to achieve academic growth reflected in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades.